nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-Specifies the length of the Consultation.
+Specifies the length of the consultation.
-Should be calculated and populated where an end time for the Consultation is known.
+Should be calculated and populated where an end time for the consultation is known.

 ### location ###